Momut1/LUCASvision/README.md

 # LUCASvision
-code to setup dedicated dockers and run the processing pipeline
+code to run the entire processing pipeline and produce all the figures from the manuscript